 The guide includes a decision tree that researchers and data stewards can use to evaluate the options for making qualitative data reusable that are most suited for their projects.

-This guide was created by DANS (Data Archiving and Networked Services), the Dutch national centre of expertise and repository for research data, in the context of the “Case-study Research and Data Reuse” (CaRe & DaRe) project which focuses on increasing and better facilitating the reuse of qualitative data in science.
+This guide was created by DANS (Data Archiving and Networked Services), the Dutch national centre of expertise and repository for research data with feedback from the community through an open review process of the previous version of this guide..

 Although likely applicable to a broader audience, the main target audience of this document is the Dutch research community, in particular within the domain of social sciences and economics, working with qualitative data.
 This guidebook has been informed in part by a small survey that was conducted amongst a group of Dutch data stewards (Verburg et al., 2023).
+The update has been informed by feedback that was gathered presenting this guidebook (e.g. during the DCC Spring Training Days 2024, Braukmann & Verburg, 2024).
+Moreover input from the community was gathered and incorporated into this version of the guide.

 Definition of qualitative data